scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Authoritative AS**: Authoritative ASes are those ASes in an ISD that always have the latest TRCs of the ISD.
 As a consequence, authoritative ASes also start the announcement of a TRC update.

 **Base TRC**: A base TRC is a trust root configuration (TRC) that other parties trust axiomatically.
 In other words, trust for a base TRC is assumed, not derived from another cryptographic object.
-Each ISD must create and sign a base TRC when the ISD is established.
+Each ISD MUST create and sign a base TRC when the ISD is established.
 A base TRC is either the first TRC of the ISD or the result of a trust reset.

 **TRC Signing Ceremony**: The ceremony during which the very first base TRC of an ISD, called the initial TRC, is signed.
 The initial TRC is a special case of the base TRC where the number of the ISD is assigned.